 Aquilegia 'Georgia' has bright red spurs with creamy white petals.
-Good cut flowers best picked just as they begin to open.
+If you are picking, it is best to do it just as they begin to open.

-The Aquilegia 'Swan Series' is a superior strain of Aquilegia that flowers well without the need for the really cold weather that most Aquilegias require.
-They have been selectively bred for larger, more prolific flowers over compact, dense foliage.
-Plus, the blooms are more upward facing, to best show their beauty, and they are good for picking.
+The 'Swan Series' (aka State Series) is a superior, midsized strain of Aquilegia that flower well without the need for the really cold weather that most Aquilegia require.
+They have been selectively bred for larger, more prolific flowers over compact, dense yet dainty foliage.
+The blooms are more upward facing, to best show their beauty and the long stems mean they’re good for picking.

-Aquilegias are an elegant foil for the fading foliage of the spring bulbs, as their new foliage starts growing in early spring when the bulbs are going into senescence.
+Aquilegias are an elegant foil for the fading foliage of spring flowering bulbs, as their new growth starts in early spring, and is up in time for when the bulbs are going into senescence.

-After the initial flowering has finished, cut the stems back to the basal foliage and add some fertiliser to encourage more blooms.
-You can leave the last flowers of the season to form seed heads for future generations of plants, keeping in mind seedlings are unlikely to flower true to type as Aquilegias hybridise easily.
+After the initial flowering has finished, you can cut the stems back to the basal foliage and add some fertiliser to encourage more blooms.
+You can leave the last flowers of the season to form seed heads for future generations of plants, seedlings may not flower true to type as Aquilegias hybridise easily.

 Aquilegia x cultorum